alaub81/backup_docker_scripts/README.md

 ### backup-docker-mysql.sh

-This Script backups mysql or maria db containers with `mysqldump`.
+This Script backups mysql or mariaDB containers with `mysqldump`.
 Just define the backup folder in the script and start it with:

 `backup-docker-mysql.sh`